FranciscoCerezo/DAND-P6-identity-fraud-from-enron-email/final_project.md

 ![alt text](img/feat_sco.png "Results")

-We can see that for GridSearchCV the best k=5, for decision tree k=16 and for random forest k=.
+We can see that for GridSearchCV the best k=5, for decision tree k=16 and for random forest k=6.
 With this information I decided to choose a number of features between 5 and 10 since the f1 score remain more or less constant for the classifiers and the reduction of the number of features would help us with the overfitting.

 Additionally, I used "feature_importance" from the decision tree to rank the more important features for this criteria and filter the previously top 10 features ranked by selectKbest: